KTH-dESA/OSeMOSYS_step/README.md

 Drop in an osemsosys file (called `osemosys.txt`) into the `model/` directory

 ## 2. Add the base data file
-Drop in a MathProg formatted data file inot the `data/` folder.
+Drop in a MathProg formatted data file in the `data/` folder.
 The data file can be long formatted (otoole) or wide formatted (momani)

 ## 3. Add in scenario data